1. Asynchronous and synchronous exceptions

-As java differentiate exceptions in two categories on basis of “timing” when they are discovered i.e. checked and unchecked.
-Similarly, on the basis of place of occurrence, they can be divided in two categories.
+Similarly, on the basis of place of occurrence, Java exceptions can be divided further in two categories.

 - Synchronous exceptions